lambdaxdotx/lambdaxdotx.github.io/_posts/2016-03-17-example-directed-synthesis.md

 parametric polymorphism, etc.).
 They even integrate to some extent libraries into the synthesis process.

-The author show that their synthesizer *"[...] is competitive with state-of-the-art example-directed systems"*, while *"[...] able to condense the specifications, commonly seeing decreases of 10-20% compared to previous work.".* When polymorphism is possible, they achieve *"even more
+The authors show that their synthesizer *"[...] is competitive with state-of-the-art example-directed systems"*, while *"[...] able to condense the specifications, commonly seeing decreases of 10-20% compared to previous work.".* When polymorphism is possible, they achieve *"even more